A Short History of the Encaustic Tile

 Encaustic tiles were made by impressing a pattern in the unfired clay to a shallow depth using a carved wooden mould.
 The resulting indentations were filled with a liquid clay, or slip, of contrasting colour.
 The tile body was usually of red clay with a white slip pattern.
 The tiles were glazed with a simple lead glaze made by boiling up scraps of lead (often from roofing or window making) and skimming off the lead oxide which formed on the surface.
 This was powdered and mixed with water and possibly some form of gum to make it adhere to the tile surface.
 When fired in a wood burning kiln to about 1000ºC, the glaze melted and formed a thin skin over the tile.
 Impurities in the glaze gave a warm honey tone to the white clay inlays and a deep rich brown colour over the red body.

 By the 16th century, the fashion for inlaid tiles had passed but in the early years of the 18th century, architects began to look to the past for inspiration and came across examples of the old medieval tiles.
-A number of authors collected the designs found on such tiles and published them, leading to an interest in and demand for reproduction tiles for new and renovated church floors.
+Several authors collected the designs found on such tiles and published them, leading to an interest in and demand for reproduction tiles for new and renovated church floors.
 The Gothic Revival had begun.

 In 1835, Samuel Wright, a Merchant in Zaffer (raw cobalt ore that was used in the pottery industry to create an intense blue) from Stoke-on-Trent experimented in making reproductions using plaster and steel moulds, but due to the nature of his business decided to sell the rights to his patent to Chamberlain & Co of Worcester and Herbert Minton in Stoke in equal shares.
 Chamberlain started production immediately, but Minton decided to further refine the process, building a special small kiln for his experiments.
 Initial results were disappointing; the local clay from the Stoke area shrank alarmingly on firing and the inlaid pattern continually came away from the body of the tiles.
 He kept on however and in 1842 was ready to supply his first major commission for the Temple Church in London.
 He collaborated on this project with the architect, Augustus Welby Northmore Pugin who was also working on the Palace of Westminster (Houses of Parliament) in London and soon Pugin was specifying Minton tiles for the Palace and many other prestigious projects at home and abroad.